TAI/AgustaWestland T129 ATAK: Iraq

-According to a statement by the Turkish Aerospace Industries General Manager Temel Kotil during the Farnborough Airshow.
-Turkish Aerospace Industries (TAI) will provide six T-129 ATAK helicopters to Nigeria under a recent contract.

-In January 2023, the Nigerian Air Chief announced that Nigeria will receive 6 T-129 ATAKs by the end of the first quarter of 2023.

 Pakistan

-In 2017, Pakistan indicated that it was interested in possibly purchasing the T129 ATAK for the Pakistan Army Aviation Corps (PAAC), as a replacement to their ageing Bell AH-1F Cobra gunships; the PAAC had extensively tested the T129 and the Z-10ME in 2016.
+In 2017, Pakistan indicated that it was interested in possibly purchasing the T129 for the Pakistan Army Aviation Corps (PAAC), as a replacement to their ageing Bell AH-1F Cobra gunships; the PAAC had extensively tested the T129 and the Z-10ME in 2016.

-In May 2018, Turkey's ruling Justice and Development Party (AK Parti) announced that Pakistan had purchased a batch of 30 T129 helicopters for US$1.5 billion, which Turkish Aerospace Industries (TAI) confirmed in July.

-Pakistan's purchase of the T129 was riddled with issues; the United States Department of Defense (DoD) refused to issue the export-license for the LHTEC T800-4A turboshaft engines necessary for the ordered gunships, owing to diplomatic issues between the United States and Turkey.
-In 2020, Pakistan granted a one-year extension to TAI, to allow the latter to persuade the DoD to issue the required export-license; TAI also approached its sister-company, Tusaş Engine Industries, to develop an indigenous engine for the T129, as a possible replacement for the T800-4A.
-TAI also hired a U.S-based lobbying firm, Capitol Counsel, to lobby U.S lawmakers to clear the Pakistani deal.
-In 2021, Pakistan granted a six-month extension to TAI, in a further bid to resolve the issue.
+In May 2018, Turkey's ruling Justice and Development Party (AK Parti) announced that Pakistan is purchasing 30 T129s for US$1.5 billion, which Turkish Aerospace Industries (TAI) confirmed in July.
+However, Pakistan's T129 purchase has been politically complicated; the United States Department of Defense (DoD) refused to issue the export license for the LHTEC T800-4A engines that power the gunships owing to diplomatic issues between the United States and Turkey.
+In 2020, Pakistan granted a one-year extension to TAI so that the latter could persuade the DoD to issue the required export license; TAI also approached its sister company, Tusaş Engine Industries, to develop an indigenous engine for the T129 as a possible replacement for the T800-4A.
+TAI also hired a U.S-based lobbying firm, Capitol Counsel, to promote the issue to U.S. lawmakers.
+In 2021, Pakistan granted a six-month extension to TAI in a further bid to resolve the issue.

-In January 2022, multiple reports of Pakistan cancelling the deal for the 30 T129s, in favor of the Z-10ME emerged.
+In January 2022, multiple reports of Pakistan cancelling the T129 deal in favor of the Z-10ME emerged.
 However, the Pakistani military's public relations wing - the Inter-Services Public Relations (ISPR), denied the reports, stating that the deal had not been terminated.